 - Should not restrict your speech or your breathing

 What if an adult tooth gets knocked out?!

-It can be saved if the proper steps are followed immediately after:
+Your tooth can be saved if these steps are followed immediately after:

 - Call your dentist right away